gycobden/No-Deception/README.md

  - If this command doesn't work, use python instead of python3.

 ### Fetch Server/Backend server
-Add the Gemini API in the designated line in endpoint.py.
-Run ```python3 src/backend/endpoint.py``` in the No-Deception directory.
+Add the Gemini API Key on Line 17 of src/backend/llm_integration/llm_query.py, then run ```python3 src/backend/endpoint.py``` in the No-Deception directory.

 ### Google Chrome extension
 - Go to the extensions page on Google Chrome